10 May 2018

 Burrata from Puglia

 Imagine a perfectly poached egg as a bright orange yolk magnificently oozes out.
-Tear open a gently wobbling ball of burrata, and out oozes a mouthwatering concoction of salted fresh cream mixed and slivers of mozzarella.
+Tear open a gently wobbling ball of burrata, and out oozes a mouthwatering concoction of salted fresh cream mixed with slivers of mozzarella.
 That milky hued ball may look like traditional mozzarella di bufala (mozzarella made from water buffalo milk) from the outside, but slice open the soft “shell” and that rich creamy mix will tell you otherwise.
 It’s a delight that you’ll immediately devour!

 Travel Counsellor Roseanna has family in the north of Italy but ventured to Puglia over 10 years ago, falling in love with the area and visiting as often as she can: “It is unspoilt and the Pugliese are most welcoming.
 Apart from July and August, the beaches are deserted and the Adriatic is always crystal clear.
 The coast is rocky in parts and totally flat in others.
 The landscape is dominated by groves of olive trees, many hundreds of years old.